bradh352/ansible-role-service-mariadb/README.md

   "-e mariadb_ignore_offline_nodes=true".
 * `mariadb_root_password`: MariaDB root password.
 This is a security-sensitive password that should be stored in a vault.
+* `mariadb_buffer_pool_size`: Optional.
+Specified in MB.
+If the node isn't dedicated to MariaDB it may be desirable to set this value as otherwise up to 3/4 of the available memory may be provisioned to the buffer pool.
 * `mariadb_cluster`: Boolean.
 Whether or not this node is a member of a cluster.
 * `mariadb_external_access`: Boolean.
 Whether or not to listen for external connections.
 Ignored if `mariadb_cluster` is true as external connections